ibm-cloud-docs/speech-to-text/audio-terminology.md

 ## Compression
 {: #audio-terminology-compression}

 *Compression* is used by many audio formats to reduce the size of the audio data.
 Compression reduces the number of bits stored per sample and thus the bit rate.
-Some formats use no compression, but most use one of the basic types of compression:
+Some formats use no compression, but most offer one of the two basic types:

 -   *Lossless* compression reduces the size of the audio with no loss of quality, but the compression ratio is typically small.
 -   *Lossy* compression reduces the size of the audio by as much as 10 times, but some data and some quality is irretrievably lost in the compression.

-With the {{site.data.keyword.speechtotextshort}} service, you can safely use lossy compression to maximize the amount of audio that you can send to the service with a recognition request.
-Because the dynamic range of the human voice is more limited than, say, music, speech can accommodate a bit rate that is much lower than other types of audio.
-For speech recognition, {{site.data.keyword.IBM}} recommends that you use 16 bits per sample for your audio and employ a format that compresses the audio data.
+You can use compression to accommodate more audio data with your speech recognition request.
+But the type of compression that you use has implications for transcription quality.

 ### Notes about audio formats
 {: #audio-terminology-compression-notes}